ejVasco/.dotfiles/README.md

 ```
 The dracula submodules take a while to clone and some are individual submodule themes are not public and get skipped.

 After cloning navigate into the corresponding distro repo and more information in the README.
+The scripts in the individual folders assume the repo is cloned into the home directory.

 # Progress
 | Distro & Platform | Progress |